PoorviHegde/Zendesk-Challenge/README.md

 "http://127.0.0.1:8000/"

 You are all set!
 You should be able to view all the tickets created for your account in a table.
 To view the details of a particular ticket, just click on the id number of that ticket.

+Bonus Step:
+To run tests on the application,
+Open a terminal and make sure you are still in the 'zendesk_ticket_viewer' directory.
+Run the following command-

+"python manage.py test"

 Hope you enjoyed using the application!